 The pain was excruciating.

 Faith is like a muscle.
 If you don’t use it, it grows weak and becomes harder and harder to move.
 And if enough time goes by, it eventually becomes useless.
 Like your appendix.
 Since as far back as I can remember, people have wondered what in the world the appendix was good for.
 It didn’t seem to serve any purpose other than randomly exploding inside your body.
 It was like carrying around a ticking time bomb.
 But researchers believe at one time it might have been a storehouse for helpful bacteria the body needed.
 When you suffered from something that emptied you of all those good bacteria, they think the appendix would release its store back into your body to help you recover more quickly.
 As we evolved it became less and less useful to the point where, as far as we know, it isn’t an essential part of the body any more.
 After so many centuries of not functioning, it just sits there useless.
 Like any other part of your body, if you don’t use it, it eventually stops working.
 And that axiom is true for things outside of your body also.
 Think about anything in your house with a motor – cars, lawnmowers, even your garbage disposal.
 If you don’t use it at least once in a while, eventually it breaks down.
 Faith is like that, too.
 When you don’t use it, it begins to atrophy and eventually becomes useless.
-So ask yourself, how often do you use your faith?
-If you have a Bible or a Bible app, please find 2 Thessalonians 3:6-13.
+So ask yourself, how often do you exercise your faith?

 Can you really call yourself a Christian if you don’t DO anything?